simon-ess/training-vm/doc/vagrant.md

 - edit `ansible/group_vars/local.yml` to enable the features you want
 - run `vagrant provision rocky`

-Alternatively you can do this from inside the VM as follows:
+Alternatively, you can do this from inside the VM as follows:

 ```bash
 # from inside the VM